zcrnf/Music_Transformer/README.md

 * What it does: Trains a decoder-only Transformer with 8 layers, 8 heads, and separate output heads for each of the 8 codebooks.
 * Output: Model checkpoints in `model_results_chopin/`
 * Result: Model learns stylistic cues (rubato, phrasing) from Chopin tokens.
+* Optional: Allows continuing training from a checkpoint.

 ### 5. Music Generation (`5_MusicPrediction.py`)